nebulab/playbook/source/managing-teams/matrix-evaluations.html.md

 > recommend only doing this after you've left your own evaluation for each skill, in order to
 > minimize bias during the process.

-Once one of your reports has initiated and completed their side of an evaluation, you'll get an email notification by [Progression](https://progressionapp.com/) and you'll be able to complete your side of the evaluation.
+Once one of your reports has initiated and completed [their side of an evaluation](/personal-growth/competency-matrix), you'll get an email notification and you'll be able to provide your input.

-The Progression UI is fairly straightforward: for each skill, you can enter whether the person is **Working towards**, **Meeting** or **Exceeding** the expectations:
+For each skill, you can enter whether the person is working towards, meeting exceeding the expectations.

-- **Working towards** will place the person at the previous level of the skill compared to the requirement for their evaluation (e.g., if the requirement is _Pragmatism - Level 2_, this will place them at _Pragmatism - Level 1_).
-- **Meeting** will place the person at the expected level of the skill compared to the requirement for their evaluation (e.g., if the requirement is _Pragmatism - Level 2_, this will place them at _Pragmatism - Level 2_).
-- **Exceeding** will place the person at the next level of the skill compared to the requirement for their evaluation (e.g., if the requirement is _Pragmatism - Level 2_, this will place them at _Pragmatism - Level 3_).
-This option won't be available if the person is already at the highest possible level for that skill.

 You will also be able to leave some free-form feedback for each skill.
-This is strongly encouraged for anything other than a **Meeting**: if your report is under-performing or over-performing, they should know what they could improve/what they're doing well!
+This is strongly encouraged for anything other than a "meeting expectations": if your report is under-performing or over-performing, they should know what they could improve/what they're doing well!

 Once you've evaluated all skills, you can submit the evaluation.
 This will notify your report and allow you to complete the joint review.